andyarensman/fCC-video-git-and-github-crash-course/README.md

 ## Future Things to Learn

-Need to learn about keys at some point, I think, but I'm not going to worry about that for now
+Need to learn about keys at some point, I think, but I'm not going to worry about that for now.
+It's at 20:30 in the video.